Above Ground Above Ground — Do I Need a Pool Liner? Above Ground Pool Requirements

 Quick Answer

 Yes, above ground pools absolutely need a liner to hold water and protect the pool structure.
-The liner creates a waterproof barrier and should be replaced every 5-9 years depending on usage and maintenance.
+The liner creates a waterproof barrier and typically lasts about 5-12 years depending on usage and maintenance before needing replacement.

 Why Above Ground Pools Require Liners